PavelDoGreat/Laws-of-Universe/README.md

 When he was gazing at her, full of mystery and the unknown, she was reflecting to him all his thoughts.
 Then he was responding back to the reflection and so on till everything sets in motion.

-As he is a source of knowledge, if he tried to imagine the world without taking into account her mystery, reality was turning to the conceptual mess.
+As he is the source of knowledge, if he tried to imagine the world without taking into account her mystery, reality was turning to a conceptual mess.
 Ideas how the woman should be.

 Maybe she should be fully predictable or be limited by fixed ideas?
 Now existence is so boring.
 What if he has control over her?
 Now she wants to control him too.
 He cannot create his safe perfect world in whatever way he wants.
 He has to accept her, and in doing so, he also accepts himself.

 He was playing with her, turning parameters and knobs of his knowledge till he found existence as most fun and beautiful.
 In a sweet balance between his knowing and her mystery reality becomes magical and fluid.
 It is called wisdom and her mystery is love.

-Because void is her part, she is removing his created mess.
-When he is trying to create the world not in alignment with reality, he is turning existence into unbearable noise.
+Because void is her part, she can remove his created mess.
+When he is trying to create the world without mystery, he is turning existence into unbearable noise.
 She keeps that noisy memory until he understands the lesson.
 This way she can influence his will into right direction and keep it on love.

 She only removes bad memory and keeps beautiful ones.
 This way they experience infinite ever expanding bliss.
 How can it be any other way?

-He is a source of existence and she is reality.
-She creates a projection of the world as she is the eyes.
-How everything looks like, his and her body.
+He is source of existence and she is reality.
+Through her are created projections of the world as she is the eyes.
+How everything looks like - his and her body.
 Anywhere you can see a reflection of this eternal truth.

 Have you noticed how there is an infinite depth in visuals and the edges, in sounds and feelings?
 As if you cannot find a smallest unit of resolution - that's her magic.